Retiring in Switzerland: A Guide for U.S. Citizens

 The cost to retire in Switzerland will require a careful analysis of the overall cost of living.

-According to LivingCost.org, the cost of living is about 27% higher in Switzerland than in the U.S. (5).
-It’s worth noting that both countries are considered extremely expensive to live in.
+According to LivingCost.org, the cost of living is about 27% higher in Switzerland than in the U.S. That said, both countries are considered extremely expensive to live in.

-Even though American retirees in Switzerland will have different priorities than Americans working in Switzerland, the cost of living remains an important factor to consider when evaluating a country for retirement.
+Even though American retirees in Switzerland will have different priorities than U.S. parents with children in Switzerland, the cost of living remains an important factor to consider when evaluating a country for retirement.

 Housing Options and Costs

-Housing in Switzerland is typically prohibitively expensive.
-Both rental costs and property prices have surged in recent years, and only 36% of Swiss households own property.
-(7)
+Housing in Switzerland can be prohibitively expensive.
+Both rental costs and property prices have surged in recent years, and, on average, only about 36% of Swiss households own property.

 Does Switzerland Tax Retirees Living in Switzerland?